 Did you know that a plastic bottle takes around 450 years to decompose?
 For this reason, it’s worth investing in a reusable drinking bottle.
 Not only does it save you money on buying bottled water, but it also prevents one-use-only plastic purchases.

 Although turned off at the switch, all plugged-in devices actually consume some energy known as “standby” energy loss.
 So, do not be deceived by the fact that your device is turned off, it can still sneakily keep drawing power.

 Support Green Businesses

 Whether it be beauty brands, food-related, or even a local business, what better way to invest your money than knowing that you are helping save the planet through their sustainability?
-Look for eco-friendly brands and google the most sustainable businesses in your local area to get collaborating right away.
+Look for eco-friendly brands and google the most sustainable businesses in your local area to get collaborating.
 Plus, this way you might avoid spending spree guilt!

 I hope these simple ways to lead a more sustainable life have been of use to you.
-Comment below and let me know the most effective ways to be more environmentally friendly on a day-to-day basis!
+These are just some of the many ways of how to reduce your carbon footprint.
+Comment below and let me know your latest low impact lifestyle change or choice.